Back to Blog

 Managing Multiple GitHub Accounts

-Have you ever tried pushing code to your personal GitHub repository only to encounter a frustrating error like this?
+Have you ever tried to push code to your personal GitHub repository, only to encounter a frustrating error like this?

 ERROR: Permission to personal-user/repo.git denied to office-user.

-It's a classic headache.
-Your computer is “helpfully” trying to use your professional work credentials for your personal projects.
-Today, I'm going to show you the cleanest way to fix this using the SSH Config method.
+It is a classic headache.
+Your computer is "helpfully" trying to use your professional work credentials for your personal projects.
+Here is the cleanest way to fix it using the SSH config method.

 By default, Git and SSH often grab the first key they find (usually your work key) and offer it to GitHub.
-GitHub recognizes you as your “Work Self,” realizes that “Work Self” doesn't have permission to write to “Personal Repo,” and shuts the door.
+GitHub recognizes you as your work account, realizes that account does not have permission to write to your personal repo, and rejects the push.

 The Solution: The ~/.ssh/config File

-The most elegant way to solve this is to create “aliases” for GitHub.
+The most elegant fix is to create aliases for GitHub.
 This tells your computer exactly which key to use for which account.

 Open your terminal and type: